 The Advocates, Afghanistan

-In southern Afghanistan, a small team cultivates vocational training programs for women and girls and out-of-work young men, creating profound change across generations.
-Photographed during the U.S. occupation, these portraits were made to celebrate and honor these kindhearted advocates for education.
+In southern Afghanistan, a small team cultivates vocational training programs for women, girls, and out-of-work young men, creating profound change across generations.
+Photographed during the U.S. occupation, these portraits were made to celebrate and honor these modest, remarkable advocates for education.

 In August 2021, the Taliban reclaimed Afghanistan upon U.S. withdrawal, delivering an uncertain future for education.
 Across the country, Afghans who had worked with American forces, NGOs, or companies face increased security risks.
 For this reason, I’m choosing to conceal identifying features of these exceptional people.
 This reconceived series now becomes an account of current times.
-I hope to show their faces someday again as their country’s circumstances improve.
+I hope to show their faces again, sometime in the future, as their country’s circumstances improve.
 It was my utmost pleasure to have met them, and I now carry in my heart both great worry for them and their students and fervent hope for their brighter future.